 HNE will provide for continuation of benefits to the full extent required by law.
 See Section 10 of this EOC for more information.
-HNE will cooperate with the Group about offering continued coverage as required by law.
+If you had group coverage, HNE will cooperate with the Group about offering continued coverage as required by law.

-9-2

-HNEMASTER-CON-14 HMO Silver A Connector (ZA)